1alessandro1/ZTE-MC7010/edl.md

 # This is a little guide to put an MC7010 into EDL mode on Linux (sorry guys, I hate Windows :-))

-Before moving on, be sure that you have installed on your machine [Bjoern Kerler's EDL tools](https://github.com/bkerler/edl) and sg3-utils.
+Before mstarting, be sure you have [Bjoern Kerler's EDL tools](https://github.com/bkerler/edl) and sg3-utils already installed on your machine.

-All commands must be run as ***root*** to avoid any permission issue.
+All commands must be run as ***root*** to avoid any issues with permissions.

-Let's connect the antenna with USB-C cable on your PC (still use PoE adapter during all procedure to avoid boot issue), you should see in `dmesg` an output like this:
+Connect the CPE to your PC using a USB-C cable, it's important to use the CPE's PoE adapter during all the procedure to avoid issues with boot.
+The following output (or similar) should be visible in `dmesg`:

 ```
 [3005700.308747] usb 1-1: new high-speed USB device number 94 using xhci_hcd